 CPRIT assigns full applications to individual CPRIT product development review panel members for evaluation using the criteria listed in section 5.5.
-In addition to reviewing the written application, the review panel also convenes virtually for the applicant to present the application in person and respond to reviewers' questions.
+In addition to reviewing the written application, the review panel will provide questions to the company that the company will address during a meeting convened virtually for the applicant to present the application in person and respond to reviewers' questions.
+To the extent that the company has had any interaction with regulatory agencies, the applicant should provide CPRIT with documents related to that interaction in section 8.8 of the application and also promptly submit any new correspondence that occurs at any time with the agencies during the course of the review.